 - It’s called oversleeping and there are real side effects including: diabetes, heart disease and increased risk of death.

-- The amount of sleep you need varies throughout life.
+- The amount of overnight rest you need varies throughout life.
 During times of stress or illness you may need more.

 - People who oversleep can feel symptoms of anxiety, low energy and have memory problems.

-- Oversleepers typically sleep 9+ hours a night on a regular basis.
+- Oversleepers typically slumber 9+ hours a night on a regular basis.